hail2u/html-best-practices/README.md

     <!DOCTYPE html>

-### Don't use character references as much as possible
+### Don’t use character references as much as possible

 If you write an HTML document with UTF-8, almost all charaters (including Emoji) can be write directly.